 Services are available in most parts of the state for people who agree to isolate or quarantine at home but need help doing so.

 Better Health Together serves as the Care Connect Washington Hub for Adams, Ferry, Lincoln, Pend Oreille, Spokane, and Stevens counties.

-DOH serves as the Care Connect Washington Hub in King County and WithinReach provides care coordination services.
+HealthierHere serves as the Care Connect Washington Hub for King County.

 North Central Region

 DOH is currently coordinating services for this region.
 Effective July 1, 2022, Action Health Partners will serve as the Care Connect Washington Hub for Chelan, Douglas, Grant and Okanogan counties.

 North Sound Accountable Community of Health serves as the Care Connect Washington Hub for Island, San Juan, Skagit, Snohomish, and Whatcom counties.